CycloneBoy/model_convert/README.md

 tokenizer = MobileBertTokenizer.from_pretrained("MODEL_NAME")
 model = MobileBertModel.from_pretrained("MODEL_NAME")
 ```
-**Notice: Please use BertTokenizer and BertModel for loading these model.
-DO NOT use RobertaTokenizer/RobertaModel!**
+**Notice: Please use MobileBertTokenizer and MobileBertModel for loading these model. **

 The actual model and its `MODEL_NAME` are listed below.